Mencap’s website has been designed, developed and tested alongside people with a learning disability, their parents, carers and family members.

 PDF files from April 2017 have been created to be accessible, but you can request an accessible version of any older files by emailing us at firstname.lastname@example.org.

 For example, you might like a document in large text, black and white, vanilla, or another language.
-We’ll do our best to make these available within a couple of weeks, but some requests may take longer depending on the scale of the work.
+We’ll do our best to make these available within a couple of weeks, but some requests may take longer depending on what they are.

 We want to make sure that the language we use on the website is Plain English.
 No jargon, no unnecessary language, just simple and useful information.